alanrogers/eghop/src/suggested.md

     sufficient genetic variability for long-term survival and might be larger than currently recognized."

-1. [Hubisz, Williams, and Siepel.
-2020][hubisz20:plog] Mapping gene flow between ancient hominins through demography-aware inference of the ancestral recombination graph.

-  * "We present a major extension of the ARGweaver algorithm, called ARGweaver-D, which can infer local genetic relationships under a user-defined demographic model that includes population splits and migration events. ...
-We identify 3% of the Neanderthal genome that is putatively introgressed from ancient humans, and estimate that the gene flow occurred between 200-300kya.
-We find no convincing evidence that negative selection acted against these regions.
-Finally, we predict that 1% of the Denisovan genome was introgressed from an unsequenced, but highly diverged, archaic hominin ancestor.
-About 15% of these “super-archaic” regions—comprising at least about 4Mb—were, in turn, introgressed into modern humans and continue to exist in the genomes of people alive today."

 1. [Betti et al. 2020][betti20:n] Climate shaped how Neolithic farmers and European hunter-gatherers interacted after a major slowdown from 6,100 BCE to 4,500 BCE.